 - Implement the principles for management sensitive information and data, including their analysis.

 - Identify effective strategies to prevent SV

 This course has a task or problem based learning approach in which the participants will have to produce certain products related to a sexual violence case or context.
 The course also includes self-learning, quizzes and interactional activities.
-The tutorized version will be monitored by a tutor appointed by the medical department and tutors will give feedback and evaluate learners’ performance in the course.

 How to Enrol

 - Medical (all profiles) and non-medical (FC-HoM-HAO) profiles